cnsmith029/smsExport/README.md

 https://www.apple.com/itunes/download/win32 <BR>
 https://www.apple.com/itunes/download/win64 <BR>

+4) Permission to access your MobileSync/Backup directory.
+On macOS you may need to give Terminal full disk access (under Security and Privacy) to run this script.
+You can revoke this permission after you run smsExport.

 Simply run the run the smsExport-x.x.x.pl script on the command line, and it will prompt for iOS backup location if you do not want to use the defaults.

+smsExport will copy the files it needs to access from your MobileSync/Backup directory to a new folder on your Desktop named copiedMsyncBackupFiles.
+It will also create some extra files in tableData folder.
+The main file you came here for is called (deviceName)-smsWithToFrom.csv